-- 26.4.4 Derby City Council as a public library authority has a statutory duty under the Libraries and Museums Act 1964 to provide a comprehensive, efficient and modern library service to those who live, work or study in Derby. - 26.4.5 As the library authority, Derby City Council is obliged to meet the Department for Culture Media and Sport (DCMS) public library service standards, which address issues including distance to library facilities, provision of ICT and replenishment of book stock.
+26.4.4 Derby City Council as a public library authority has a statutory duty under the Libraries and Museums Act 1964 to provide a comprehensive, efficient and modern library service to those who live, work or study in Derby.

-26.4.7 The threshold for contributions to library facilities is 50 dwellings.
+26.4.6 The threshold for contributions to library facilities is 50 dwellings.

-26.4.8 Level of Contribution and Formula
+26.4.7 Level of Contribution and Formula

-- 26.4.9 The formula for developer contributions from residential development is based on the South East Public Library Tariff of providing 30sqm per 1,000 population, i.e. 0.030 sqm per person.
-This figure is due to be adopted as a National Public Library Tariff in July 2007 and is endorsed by DCMS and the International Federation of Libraries. - 26.4.10 Contributions will be sought on a cost per person basis for new or improved facilities, the contribution required per person can be found in the Financial Contributions Matrix in Appendix A. - 26.4.11 Working with the figure of 30 sqm per 1,000 population a shortfall in library facility provision has been identified and is outlined in table 6 below.
+- 26.4.8 The formula for developer contributions from residential development is based on the South East Public Library Tariff of providing 30 sqm per 1,000 population, i.e. 0.030 sqm per person.
+This figure is due to be adopted as a National Public Library Tariff in July 2007 and is endorsed by DCMS and the International Federation of Libraries. - 26.4.9 Contributions will be sought on a cost per person basis for new or improved facilities, the contribution required per person can be found in the Financial Contributions Matrix in Appendix A. - 26.4.10 Working with the figure of 30 sqm per 1,000 population a shortfall in library facility provision has been identified and is outlined in table 6 below.